 Corporate debt restructuring involves compromising and reducing the overall levels of debt by agreement, or extending the period over which a debt is paid.
 This can be done in a number of ways from informal time to pay agreements with trade creditors, to highly technical cross class cram down restructurings.

 Ed Thomas, Director – Mazars UK

 The Corporate Restructuring & Insolvency team regularly tackles a variety of contentious and non-contentious matters, such as the sale and purchase of distressed assets including residential and commercial real estate.
 Notable for its work in the leisure, retail and financial services sectors.
 Works for a range of local and national organisations, as well as individual directors and trustees in bankruptcy.
-A client states “They are professional, experienced and offer the full range of commercial and private client service”.

 You may also be interested in